santeri13/sound-combinator-pyhton/README.md

 - Make sure you've added sounds to your server's soundboard in server settings
 - Run `/listsounds` to verify the bot can see them
 - Check the bot has permission to read messages

-**FFmpeg errors:**
-- Make sure FFmpeg is properly installed and added to your system PATH
-- Test: Open CMD and type `ffmpeg -version`

 **Sound plays but no audio:**
 - Check your server's soundboard sounds are valid